hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Name                   Value
 ---------------------- ------------------------------------------------------------------------------------------
 ARTIFACTORY_USER       Your Artifactory user name shown at the top right.
-ARTIFACTORY_PASSWORD   Your Artifactory API key.
+ARTIFACTORY_PASSWORD   Your Artifactory Identity token.
 If you don't have one you can generate one on your profile page.
 ====================== ==========================================================================================

 Ensure that your local helm installation has access to the Digital Asset Helm chart repository: